kranzky/insoluble/folly.md

 As the stranger offered encouragement and possessed a willingness to aid, I agreed to learn more about their judging duties.
 The genres they judged were susceptible to various differences, spanning multiple pages.

 Eventually, I noticed an industrial newcomer wearing a shirt that read "Intruder."
 I couldn't help but feel like an outer, larger creature wishing to be part of their world.
 Despite my trepidation, I was warmly greeted and allowed to observe various judging groups as they carried out their duties.

-"Can you believe the talent they'd show if he'd steam up those lights?"
-I asked, trying to make conversation with a nearby attendee.

 "Angela's achievements are packed," I remarked, noticing the many gowns she brought with her.
 "They'd be trying to finish if Angela didn't knock them out," the attendee replied, referencing the fierce competition and the difficulty some competitors faced getting ahead.